 The course focused on several aspects of data science applied to data recorded from the brain: statistical modelling, graph theory, statistical analysis and machine learning.
 The course was given by Andrea Insabato, Adrià Tausté, Mathieu Gilson, and Gorka Zamora-López.

 Radboud Summer School, Nijmegen, the Netherlands / 9-12 Aug, 2018

 A mix of lectures and hands-on lab work to provide a firm grounding for understanding advanced neural time series analyses, with a strong focus on time-frequency and synchronization analyses.
 The course was given by Mike X. Cohen.

 Online, The University of Washington (by Nathan Kutz), Jan 2016 – Mar 2016

 Exploratory and objective data analysis methods applied to the physical, engineering, and biological sciences.
 A brief review of statistical methods and their computational implementation for studying time series analysis, spectral analysis, filtering methods, principal component analysis, orthogonal mode decomposition, and image processing and compression.

 Medical Neuroscience explores the organization and physiology of the human central nervous system.
-The course provides students an understanding of the essential principles of neurological function, from cellular and molecular mechanisms of neural signaling and plasticity to the organization and function of sensory and motor systems.
+The course provides students with an understanding of the essential principles of neurological function, from cellular and molecular mechanisms of neural signalling and plasticity to the organization and function of sensory and motor systems.

 - 1st place award of the IEEE Brain Initiative Brain Hackathon, Budapest, 8-9 October 2016

-You can download my Resume from Dropbox here.
+You can download my resume made by Canva here.